Due to time constraints, we do not respond to every applicant. If we decide we’d like to set something up, you’ll hear back from us within 12 weeks.

 Why the long response time?
 We only take 1-2 days a quarter to plan interviews and episodes for the next business quarter.

 We hear from a lot of photographers.
-This doesn’t mean you shouldn’t apply if you’re a photographer, but it does mean to that you’ll want to make sure you application is 💯if you are a photographer.
+This doesn’t mean you shouldn’t apply if you’re a photographer, but it does mean to that you’ll want to make sure your application is if you are a photographer.

 Recommendations are welcome!

 Our focus is helping creative, service-based businesses find more clients + build their brands + grow their business.
 We look for guests who we think will have specific and actionable advice to help others reach that end.

 You may have sold a million widgets or launched a 7-figure online course in three days with only a dollar in your pocket.
 But if you don’t have helpful tips, advice, or information for creative, service-based businesses, you’re probably not a good fit.

 This doesn’t mean your business or past experience has to be in selling services, but whatever you’re pitching needs to be relevant and provide value for the BTB audience.

 The more specific and actionable the advice, experience, or tips you’re willing to share, the better!
 Generally interesting pitches discuss both the result and the strategies used to get that result.